 Grace Church had a 100th Birthday party not long ago.
-Our long time usher was Centurion Harold Bragg.
+Our long time usher became The Centurion upon the 100th Birthday of Harold Bragg.
 There was a big party at the church in Bangor Maine.
 A huge crowd turned out to honor him on his 100th Birthday.
 We all had a great get together and celebration.

 Lynn Ryan served as an entertaining MC and fun was had by all.
 Later in the day the party continued at Harold’s residence at Winterberry Heights where Bangor Fox News showed up and broadcast to the nightly news.
 Bangor Daily News also featured him on their pages.
 Harold lived until he was 100 1/2.

-Right behind Harold in age was Anna McCluskey who made it to 98.
-Anna was active nearly right up until the end of her life
+Right behind Harold in age was Anna McCluskey who made it to 99.
+Anna was active nearly right up until the end of her life and even gave the sermon at Grace Church when she was 97.

 She also served in WWII and earned a College Degree upon returning.

-Anna McCluskey at age 97 had even been a regular at the Bangor Wellness Center since about ten years earlier.
-She retired from Dorothea Dix Psychiatric Center (formerly known as BMHI, Bangor Mental Heath Institute) in the mid 80’s at the age of 67.
+Anna McCluskey, at age 97, had even been a regular at the Bangor Wellness Center.
+She retired from Dorothea Dix Psychiatric Center (formerly known as Bangor Mental Heath Institute) in the mid 80’s at the age of 67.
 Anna worked with fitness specialist Sheila Coleman each week.
 Anna’s routine includes The recumbent bike, the NuSTEP® crosstrainer, Cybex® weight equipment and balance exercises.

 Anna said “I love all my workouts!
 They are always changing and Sheila keeps it fun.
 Everyone is always so nice and friendly.”
 Anna has recently found that a fun warm-up to her workout with Sheila is playing Wii®!
 Anna has an impeccable bowling record and has even been known to beat Sheila on occasion.
 She also enjoys Wii® baseball and sees Wii® Boxing becoming a part of her warm-up in her near future.
 “It’s just amazing what technology can do.”
 Anna says she likes coming in for her workout but enjoys the social aspect too.
 It has become part of her routine and she plans to continue for years to come.